durrantmm/mustache/docs/howitworks.md

 The *mustache* workflow is described by the schematic below:
 ![alt text](img/workflow.png)

-All that is required is a reference genome and short-read (less than 300 bp) sequencing data of the orgnaism under study.
+All that is required is a reference genome and short-read (less than 300 bp) sequencing data of the organism under study.

-The *mustache* software suite provides tools to perform most of the analyses above, including:
+The *mustache* software suite provides tools to perform most of the analyses depicted above, including:

 * Identifying candidate insertion sites and generates consensus sequence of insertion flanks (see `findflanks` and command)
 * Pairs candidate insertion flanks with each other (see `pairflanks` command)